Skip to content

 POST /h3_parent_to_childrenparent_h3_index, child_resolutionvalidate_h3_index, include_parent_info (area, coordinates)child_h3_indices, total_children, resolution_difference, optional parent_info

-POST /h3_parent_to_children_bulkArray of parent_h3_indices, child_resolutionvalidate_h3_indices, skip_invalid, deduplicate_childrenPer-parent results, all_child_h3_indices (deduplicated), duplicates_removed
+POST /h3_parent_to_children_bulkArray of parent indices, child_resolutionvalidate_h3_indices, skip_invalid, deduplicate_childrenPer-parent results, all child indices (deduplicated), duplicates_removed

 The bulk variant deduplicates overlapping children from adjacent parents — essential when expanding contiguous regions.